joshuaeckroth/cinf401-website/cookbook/latex.markdown

 # Cookbook: LaTeX

-## Textbook: R for Everyone

-- Chapter 23

 ## External resources

 - A general [guide to LaTeX](http://www.maths.tcd.ie/~dwilkins/LaTeXPrimer/) (not specific to usage with R and knitr)